flowtsohg/mdx-m3-viewer/README.md

 A 3D model viewer for MDX and M3 models used by the games Warcraft 3 and Starcraft 2 respectively.

+* The `src` folder has in it the following:

   The `viewer` folder contains all of the 3D viewer specific functions and classes.
   Built-in handlers exist for the following formats:
   * MDX (Warcraft 3 model): extensive support, almost everything should work.
   * M3 (Starcraft 2 model): partial support, file format not quite reverse engineered yet.
   * W3M/W3X (Warcraft 3 map): partial support, will grow in future.
   * BLP1 (Warcraft 3 texture): extensive support, almost everything should work.
   * TGA (image): partial support, only simple 24bit images.
   * DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture, and probably for most DDS files in existence (DXT1/3/5).
   * PNG/JPG/GIF: supported as a wrapper around Image.
   * GEO (a simple JS format used for geometric shapes): note that this is solely a run-time handler.
   * OBJ: partial support (more of an example handler).
   * BMP: partial support (more of an example handler).

   The `parsers` folder contains classes that know how to read (and some how to write) different file formats.
   The parsers can be used also outside of the context of a web browser or the viewer itself.
   These include:
   * MDX/MDL: read/write.
   * M3: read.
   * BLP1: read.
   * INI: read.
   * SLK: read.
   * MPQ1: read/write.
   * W3M/W3X/W3N: read/write, including all of the internal files.

-The `common` folder contains functions and classes that are relatively general, and are used by all other parts.
+  * The `common` folder contains functions and classes that are relatively general, and are used by all other parts.

-The `utils` folder contains mostly interesting functions and classes that are built on top of the parsers.
+  * The `utils` folder contains mostly interesting functions and classes that are built on top of the parsers.

-The `tests` folder contains a page that runs unit tests.
-Problem is, it uses many files owned by Blizzard, which I cannot add here.
+* The `clients` folder has in it a couple of clients using the library to perform different operations, including the unit tester.

+* Finally, the `examples` folder contains simple examples.

 ------------------------